-The statements of financial position of the Funds are as at December 31, 2019 and December 31, 2018.
-The statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows are for the years ended December 31, 2019 and December 31, 2018.
+The statements of financial position of the Funds are as at December 31, 2020 and December 31, 2019.
+The statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows are for the years ended December 31, 2020 and December 31, 2019.
+The schedule of investment portfolio of the Funds are as at December 31, 2020.